imyourmanzi/mattmanzi.com/src/routes/projects/data/valleymatch_description.md

 **Tech Highlight:** A Java + MySQL batch process ingesting data from Google Forms.

-**Takeaway:** Software development was hard until I learned about getting stakeholder sign-off.
-This was the first time I had to prove to someone that the product I was building was actually worth supporting (and they didn’t even have to pay for it).
+**Takeaway:** I thought the most important thing in software development was code.
+That was until I learned about getting stakeholder sign-off.